 This spectacular safari through Zambia offers the unique opportunity to enjoy remote areas into Zambia’s three stunning premier parks and observing excellent game.

-All the parks present a totally different bioma; the lagoons and riverine woodland of the South Luangwa National Park, the escarpment and water experience of the Lower Zambezi National Park, the miombo woodlands and vast open plains of North Kafue National Park.
+All the parks present a totally different bioma; the lagoons and riverine woodland of the South Luangwa National Park, the escarpment and water experience of the Lower Zambezi National Park, the miombo woodlands and vast open plains of the North Kafue National Park.

 Zambia is the perfect destination for those who search an undisturbed pristine wildlife experience where the game is rich and the landscapes breathtaking.